Skip navigation

 Understanding Refrigerant Leaks

 Refrigerants are chemicals used in air conditioning and refrigeration systems to absorb heat and provide cooling.
 R-410A is the most common refrigerant type but there are many others, and soon these will be the dominant refrigerants.
 These substances are designed to remain contained within the system, but wear and tear, manufacturing defects, or accidental damage can cause leaks.
+If your system is acting up, troubleshoot your AC issues to identify if a leak is the culprit.

 Are Refrigerant Leaks Dangerous?